NeuralDataMind/LeetCode-/README.md

 # Leet Code

-the solution are in python
+The solution are in python